ministryofjustice/security-guidance/docs/minimum-user-clearance-requirements-guide.md

 ## Minimum user clearance requirements

-Most of the MoJ IT systems are able to process **Official** information.
-Therefore all roles in the MoJ require staff to attain BPSS clearance as a minimum to be granted access rights to view **Official** information.
+Most of the IT systems are able to process information.
+Therefore all roles in the require staff to attain BPSS clearance as a minimum to be granted access rights to view information.
 Some roles require staff to have higher clearance.

 For an individual to perform any of the following tasks, clearance higher than BPSS is required:

 -   Has long term, regular, unsupervised access to data centres or communications rooms.
--   Has regular privileged unsupervised and unconstrained access to systems which contain data for multiple MoJ systems, for example backups, or console access to multiple cloud services.
+-   Has regular privileged unsupervised and unconstrained access to systems which contain data for multiple systems, for example backups, or console access to multiple cloud services.
 -   Has cryptography responsibilities and handling, under advice from the Crypto Custodian.
 -   Has access to multiple system security testing outcomes which reveal vulnerabilities in live services.
 -   Has a role such as system support or IT investigation role, such that without further authority or authorisation, an individual might: